- Home »

 - Implementation and Enforcement.
-Each of the University's divisions will designate an individual responsible for implementation and enforcement in that division.
-The Office of Disability Services will maintain a list of these individuals, provided by the Provost and Vice Chancellors.
+Each of the University's divisions will designate an individual as their "Divisional Webmaster" who will be responsible for implementation and enforcement in that division.
+Each Divisional Webmaster will also serve on the Internet Oversight Committee.
+The Office of Accessibility Resources & Services will maintain a list of these individuals, provided by the Provost and Vice Chancellors.
 Questions about divisional responsibility may be referred to the divisional representatives, acting as a group

 - Accessibility Criteria.
 The criteria and guidelines for University Web Page accessibility are identified in the UNCG Web Accessibility Guidelines.
-The guidelines will be maintained by the divisional representative group at a level that complies with the University's legal obligation.
-To that end, and to ensure campus-wide consistency in the application of the criteria, the divisional representatives should meet as a group periodically.
-The representatives should select one of their number to organize, facilitate and coordinate those meetings.
+The guidelines will be maintained by the divisional representative group, in consultation and cooperation with the Internet Oversight Committee, at a level that complies with the University's legal obligation.

 - Requests for Exemptions.
-All requests for exemption must be made to a divisional representative, who will grant or deny the exemption based on the criteria above listed, or will refer the request to the divisional representative group.
+All requests for exemption must be made to a divisional representative, who will grant or deny the exemption based on the criteria above listed, or will refer the request to the Internet Oversight Committee.

 - Findings of Accessibility or Policy Violation.
 The following standards apply to potential violators: